Certificate Examination Syllabus and Regulations [Overseas]

 Medical Terminology 50%

-Planning & Managing a Health Records Department 50%
+Establishing & Managing a HIM Department/Service 50%

 NB: Late registrations will not be accepted and any completed registration forms received without a cheque will be returned.